codersclub/discuz.tr/sources/language/tr/readme.txt

 Submit your translations, improve existing translations and submit your changes as Pull Requests!

-Welcome to our translators team, dear friends!
+Welcome to our translation team, dear friends!